detod/best-wallet/README.md

     - Favor eventual consistency where possible, less coordination and contention.
     - Do maintenance off peak hours (auditing, heavy batch jobs).

+### Open questions

+- Unique customer identifier that correlates accounts of the same customer?
+- Should KYC be done only once for a customer, regardless of the number of accounts they open?
+- Allow new account creation requests while there is one already pending for the same user?
+- Should deposits (money coming inside the wallet) have a KYT?
+- Is exchanging funds with external systems in the scope of this solution?

 ### Implementation details

 - CreateAccount endpoint stores the intent to open an account in a DB row and